 Weighing more than 1 ton this giant LEGO Pharaoh was made in the Czech Republic but has since found its home in the UK.
 To make this journey, it was transported by truck and floated down the Thames.

 It was commissioned to be part of a new £3 Million attraction at LEGOland Windsor to form part of the Kingdom of the Pharoah's display at the park.
 It took four modelers only five months to complete and traveled over 1394 miles (2245 km) from the Czech Republic.

 13. This model of the USS Intrepid is a LEGO builder's fantasy

 Location: Artist lives in Portsmouth, UK

-This cool Lego build is one of the biggest, and most impressive, Lego ships ever made.
-Built at a scale of 1:40, it's as close to the reality of the famous WW2 aircraft carrier that has ever been achieved using Lego bricks.
+This cool LEGO build is one of the biggest, and most impressive, LEGO ships ever made.
+Built at a scale of 1:40, it's as close to the actual famous WW2 aircraft carrier as it gets.

-Built by Lego artist and enthusiast David Dement, it measures in at over 6.7 meters and was inspired by his trip to the real one.
+Built by LEGO artist and enthusiast David Dement, it measures in at over 21 ft (6.7 meters) and was inspired by his trip to the real one.
 It is complete with movable gun turrets, scale-model aircraft, and even crew escape rafts.

 Not only that but David built a working elevator from the main hanger to the main deck.